 The failure-to-file penalty is generally more than the failure-to-pay penalty.
-You should file your tax return on time each year, even if you’re not able to pay all the taxes you owe by the due date.
-You can reduce additional interest and penalties by paying as much as you can with your tax return.
-You should explore other payment options such as getting a loan or making an instalment agreement to make payments.
+You should file your tax return on time each year, even if you cannot pay all the taxes you owe by the due date.
+You can reduce additional interest and penalties by paying as much as possible with your tax return.
+You should explore other payment options, such as getting a loan or making an installment agreement to make payments.
 The IRS will work with you.

-The penalty for filing late is normally 5 percent of the unpaid taxes for each month or part of a month that a tax return is late.
-That penalty starts accruing the day after the tax filing due date and will not exceed 25 percent of your unpaid taxes.
+The penalty for filing late is normally 5 percent of the unpaid taxes for each month or part of a late tax return.
+That penalty starts the day after the tax filing due date and will not exceed 25 percent of your unpaid taxes.

-If you do not pay your taxes by the tax deadline, you normally will face a failure-to-pay penalty of ½ of 1 percent of your unpaid taxes.
-That penalty applies for each month or part of a month after the due date and starts accruing the day after the tax-filing due date.
+If you do not pay your taxes by the deadline, you will normally face a failure-to-pay penalty of ½ of 1 percent of your unpaid taxes.
+That penalty applies each month or part of a month after the due date and starts accruing the day after the tax-filing due date.

-If you timely requested an extension of time to file your individual income tax return and paid at least 90 percent of the taxes you owe with your request, you may not face a failure-to-pay penalty.
+If you requested an extension of time to file your individual income tax return and paid at least 90 percent of the taxes you owe with your request, you might not face a failure-to-pay penalty.
 However, you must pay any remaining balance by the extended due date.